Hye-Kyung Kang, MSW, PhD

 Field Education Director

 Our social justice-centered community-based clinical MSW program will prepare you for advanced clinical social work practice.
 You will be trained to engage in all aspects of social work practice, including psychotherapy and counseling, crisis intervention, case management, client-centered advocacy, consultation, supervision, and organizational management.
 At our program, you will study with faculty who are passionate about social justice and who are engaged in research, teaching and practice that aim to produce social change.
-Building upon the strong foundation of generalist practice, you will gain critical knowledge of contemporary theories and evidence-based practice to understand the interconnection between personal struggles and structural oppression and develop exemplary clinical and advocacy skills to work with individuals, families and groups.
+You will gain critical knowledge of contemporary theories and evidence-based practice to understand the interconnection between personal struggles and structural oppression and develop exemplary clinical and advocacy skills to work with individuals, families and groups.

 Yes, the Master of Social Work program is accredited by the Council on Social Work Education (CSWE).

-For the 2019-20 academic year, each credit is $707.
-2 Year MSW students need 66 credits graduate so they can expect to pay $46,662 for the entire program.
-Students in the Advanced Standing Program need 39 credits to graduate, thus they can expect to pay $27,573.
-This cost is the same for in-state and out-of-state students.
+For the 2020-2021 academic year, each credit costs $715.
+2 Year MSW students need 66 credits graduate so they can expect to pay $47,190 for the entire program.
+Students in the Advanced Standing Program need 39 credits to graduate, thus they can expect to pay $27,885.
+This cost is the same for in-state, out-of-state, and international students.
 Other questions regarding your tuition and student account can be directed to the Student Financial Services Office at FinancialServices@seattleu.edu or 206-220-8020.

 The average of our graduating classes is about 29 (this average combines Advanced Standing and 2-Year programs).